 There is a natural antihistamine decongestant that can be found right in your cupboard and on your tap or water faucet.

 It is water and or salt.
-The best salt is unprocessed sea salt.
-In a pinch, any should work.
+The best salt is unprocessed salt.
+Tither sea salt or mined salt, but only as long as it is raw or unprocessed.
+In a pinch, any salt should work.
 The best water is chlorine and fluoride free water.
 If you do not have kidney health issues or cognitive heart disease, then this treatment may provide a free solution to your problem.